dpellegr/Cura4Cetus/README.md

 Cura4Cetus is intended to ease and improve the usability of the Tiertime Cetus3D printer with the Ultimaker Cura slicer.
 Experienced makers might prefer the latter to the original Tiertime UpStudio software due to its extra fine control of the slicing process.

 Cura4Cetus operates as a post processing script modifying the G-code produced by Cura.
-By doing so it introduces some of the functionalities implemented in UpStudio (such as beeping and purge lines) and more, selectable with just a click.
+By doing so it introduces some of the functionalities implemented in UpStudio (such as beeping and purge line) and more.
+A GUI allows selecting them with just a click and carries online documentation.

 ## Screenshot
 ![Screenshot](https://raw.githubusercontent.com/dpellegr/Cura4Cetus/master/Screenshot.png)